 How to Write a Literature Review

-Note: Because this chapter involves the steps for writing your Literature Review, the discussion questions in each section will be more involved than in other chapters.
+Note: Because this chapter involves the steps for writing your Literature Review, the discussion questions in each section will be more involved than in other chapters, so give yourself extra time.
 But never fear!
 They will all lead to writing a better paper.

 Step One: Take Notes Like a Boss

 Remember back in Chapter 3: Writing Process where we introduced you to the steps of the writing process?
 And do you remember that the first step is to Plan?
 I hope so.
 Because for a big paper like a Literature Review, the more you prepare and plan, the better your paper will turn out.
 The key to a good Literature Review is finding the patterns and connections between sources and synthesizing those sources rather than just talking about them individually.
 Therefore, before you begin writing or even planning what to write, you need be sure you've done your homework and have good notes to work with.
 For the purposes of this section, I'm going to assume that you've already done the steps in Chapter 7: Finding and Evaluating Sources : you've created a research question, gathered many relevant and reliable sources, annotated your sources, taken good notes, and hopefully have even written an Annotated Bibliography.

 The next step is to go Back to the Future and map out the past, present, and future: